ALL RIGHTS RESERVED!

 "I think not," said the inn-keeper.
 "But you can sleep in the chicken coop if you like."

-"That is just the place for the likes of you," said the inn-keeper.
-He clenched his lips together so that he looked very ugly, especially when he blubbered them at Marjoram.
+"That is just the place for the likes of you," said the inn-keeper in a shrill sharp voice.
+He clenched his lips together so that he looked very ugly, especially when he blubbered his lips at Marjoram with his finger.
 "Do, do, do, do."

 Marjoram shrank back in fright and suddenly the inn keeper happened to see Lily.
 His ugly face turned into a beaming smile.
 "Oh!
 And you, my lady, would you like to sleep here tonight?"

 So, Lily went in and the inn-keeper laid out a delicious meal for her.
 "There is no charge.
 But tell me, please, why is your companion pretending to be a Princess while wearing all that mud on her face?"